mwambaro/LaaSzeN/README.md

 # LaaSzeN
-Application Of Leadership As A service(LaaS) philosophies
+Application Of Leadership As A service(LaaS) policy.